plexixx/Board-Game-Recommendator/README.md

 ## Todo

-- [ ] Find the changes in popular categories and mechanics over the years.
+- Find the changes in popular categories and mechanics over the years.
-- [ ] Apply NLP methods to descriptions/categories/mechanisms to find their relations with rating/score.
+- Apply NLP methods to descriptions/categories/mechanisms to find their relations with rating/score.
+- Find the relation between categories/mechanics and weight.